nickthecoder/rapidragdoll/README.md

 ![Tutorial](./screenshots/tutorial.jpeg)

-(The text isn't fuzzy in the game!)
+The text isn't fuzzy in the game.
+A combination of jpeg compression, and scaling it down makes it look a little naff.

 ![Doll's House](./screenshots/dollsHouse.jpeg)